chameleon-system/chameleon-base/UPGRADE-6.3.md

 were moved under the `database_profiler` key (e.g. `chameleon_system_debug: database_profiler: backtrace_enabled`
 instead of `chameleon_system_debug: backtrace_enabled`).
 Existing configuration should be adjusted.

+## Access denied page

+The access denied page should now support an additionally mapped parameter `loginFormAction` as a target action for the shown login form.
+This avoids the second unexpected AccessDeniedException.
+If you use your own theme check the files `webModules/MTExtranet/accessDenied.view.php` and `snippets/common/userInput/form/formLoginStandard.html.twig` and adapt them according to the changes in **chameleon-shop-theme-bundle**.

 ## TTools::GetModuleLoaderObject Returns New Object

 The method `TTools::GetModuleLoaderObject` now returns a new `TModuleLoader` instance instead of the global module